 I think it would be really cool to add some horn elements, like a mirror frame or drawer pull, to this part.
 It would help bring out the theme we’re focusing on in a subtle way.

-Welcome to My Ranch: Creating a Cozy Entryway
+Creating a Cozy Ranch-Style Entryway

 When you step onto a ranch, the entryway sets the tone for your experience with nature and family vibes.
 I see it as a cozy welcome mat that says, “come on in and get comfy.”
 The design should be not only stylish but also useful, reflecting the rustic charm of a ranch while including handy features like hooks, benches, and storage options.